vigneshc/TwitterToEventhub/USql/Readme.md

 This folder contains a U-SQL script to get top 1000 words in the given text corpus.
 It is used to identify stop words.
-Stop words computed by this script is used as reference data for Stream Analytics query that computes top words per time window.
-Script assumes files referenced in the script exists.
+Script assumes files referenced in the script exists in Azure Datalake account.

 Uses following features
 - Code behind file for extensibility.